 How to avoid a fitness hangover

 If you do find yourself suffering from a fitness hangover, you’ll be glad to know that there are a couple of things you can do to speed up your recovery.
 The first is to drink a sufficient amount of water to try and rehydrate, be careful not to drink too much water however without eating a little salt -this can cause confusion, headaches, cramps, and nausea.
+Some people are touting the benefits of CBD for hangovers, but your mileage may vary.
 Try and eat some crackers, salted nuts, or even a broth, ideally 30 minutes within finishing your workout.

 “Eat some unrefined carbs to top up glycogen stores, and lean protein to help repair tired muscles.
 For example, a good post-workout meal would be wholemeal toast with scrambled eggs, or tuna and brown rice”, adds Dr Morrison.
 Bananas can also be ideal as they’re an excellent source of refined carbs and much-needed potassium.
 One of the most important tips is to avoid alcohol and caffeine which can make you even more dehydrated and upset your stomach or you can try CBD to relax your body.
 So unfortunately there’s no hair of the dog for this type of hangover…